 The Group generates revenue from the provision of (i) event management services; and (ii) design and production services in the PRC.
-The following table sets forth the breakdown of revenue from business operations for FY2021 and FY2022.
+The following table sets forth the breakdown of revenue from business operations for FY2022 and FY2023.

-Year ended 31 December
+Υ ear ended 31 December

-2022 2022 2021 21
+2023 2023

 RMB'000 % RMB'000 %

-Event management services 9,148 44.6% 10,175 33.7%
+Event management services 14,366 46.5% 9,148 44.6%

-Design and production services 11,387 55.4% 20,008 66.3%
+Design and production services 16,538 53.5% 11,387 55.4%

-20,535 100.0% 30,183 100.0%
+30,904 100.0% 20,535 100.0%

-Revenue decreased from approximately RMB30.2 million for FY2021 to approximately RMB20.5 million for FY2022, representing a decrease of approximately RMB9.7 million or 32.1%.
-As such, the number of projects undertaken by the Group during FY2022 has been decreased as a result of the cancellation or delay of the projects.
-For the delayed projects, it is expected to be completed in the first quarter of 2023.
+Revenue increased from approximately RMB20.5 million for FY2022 to approximately RMB30.9 million for FY2023, representing an increase of approximately RMB10.4 million or 50.5%.
+As such, the number of projects undertaken by the Group has been increased as a result of the gradually recovery of the market demand for FY2023 followed by the Epidemic.

 The provision of event management services was originally the main source of revenue stream of the Group.
-The Epidemic has continually affected this service sector drastically as numbers of event management projects were cancelled or delayed due to various levels of community and travel quarantine measures adopted throughout the major cities in the PRC.
-As a result, the revenue generated from this sector was just accounted for 44.6% of total revenue.
+The Epidemic had continually affected this service sector drastically as numbers of event management projects were cancelled or delayed due to various levels of community and travel quarantine measures adopted throughout the various cities in the PRC for the past few years.
+During the year, this segment has been improving as a result of the gradually recovery of the market demand followed by the Epidemic.
+As a result, the revenue generated from this sector was accounted for 46.5% of total revenue.

-For design and production services, as driven by the decrease in the number of projects undertaken as a result of the decreasing demand of such marketing services under the Epidemic, its revenue decreased from approximately RMB20.0 million for FY2021 to approximately RMB11.4 million for FY2022, representing a decrease of approximately 43.0% and accounting for 55.4% of the total revenue.
+For design and production services, as driven by the increased in the scale of projects undertaken as a result of the gradually recovery of the market demand of such marketing services followed by the Epidemic, its revenue increased from approximately RMB11.4 million for FY2022 to approximately RMB16.5 million for FY2023, representing an increase of approximately 45.2% and accounting for 53.5% of the total revenue.